QuoocsCuongwf/BookStoreJava/javafx-sdk-23.0.2/legal/javafx.web/icu_web.md

  #  any special, indirect or consequential damages or any damages
  #  whatsoever resulting from loss of use, data or profits, whether in an
  #  action of contract, negligence or other tortuous action, arising out
- #  of or in connection with the use or performance of this software.
+ #  of or in com.example.demo.databaseAccesssObject.ConnectDatabase with the use or performance of this software.
  #
  #  A large portion of the dictionary entries
  #  originate from ICOT Free Software.
 The following conditions for ICOT